PudgyPoppins/abulti/README.md

 	* Users can review their cart at any time, and delete any items from their cart.
 DONE
 		* Users can see the total price, change quantities of the items they are buying, etc DONE

+	* Delete this when done: Add migration folders to .gitignore

 	* When a user wishes to "check out", they can review their cart, then enter their credit card information
 	* A payment is made (via Stripe), so that we get money and they lose money
 	* A model object is created, an order, that tells us what items they purchased and what sizes.
 It also tells us their address and email.